 4 – Remember You Need a Park Reservation

-5 – Reduced Hours, No FastPass+, and No Extra Magic Hours
+5 – Reduced Hours and No FastPass+

 Also take note that before the closure, Magic Kingdom would open Main Street USA about an hour early for shopping and dining.
 That is not the case during the phased reopening.
 A Cast Member told us that officially the park opens at 9:00 am.
 They are really discouraging guests from arriving early.
 However, she did say that they will open early to avoid a large crowd from gathering.